-There’s nothing like a birthday party to bring people together but everyone knows that it takes a lot of planning to pull off something truly memorable and corporate anniversaries are no different.
-They are not all about candles and cake (though they are, more often than not, still involved).
+There’s nothing like a birthday party to bring people together but everyone knows that it takes a lot of planning to pull off something truly memorable.
+Corporate anniversaries are no different.
+They are not all about candles and cake (though, more often than not, they are still involved).

 Two years ago, Transport for London celebrated the Year of the Bus, dedicating its calendar to a programme of events that would celebrate 60 years of the iconic red Routemaster, 75 years since the launch of its predecessor, the RT-Type bus, and 100 years since hundreds of London buses were sent to the Western Front as ‘battle buses’, carrying soldiers to the front line and doubling up as ambulances and mobile pigeon lofts alike.

 Dan Maskell, head of press desk at Transport for London (TfL), who ran the campaign, says the Year of the Bus came from a ‘desire to recognise the huge contribution buses make to the city’.
 Twice as many people use the bus than the Tube in London every year.